crux-bphc/dev-summer-group-2024/Machine Learning/Week 1 - Prerequisites/README.md

 To start using Google Colab, simply go to [colab.research.google.com](https://colab.research.google.com) and sign in with your Google account.
 You can create new notebooks or upload existing ones from your local machine or Google Drive.

-**For this workshop we strongly recommend to use Google Colab, as it has all the major libraries pre-installed.
-It also avoids the hassle of installation errors in the case of a local setup, thus saving us time so that we can immediately start learning.**

-#### For those of you who still want to use a local setup:
+#### For those of you who want to use a local setup:

+If you don't have python already installed on your system, you can use the Anaconda distribution to install python and jupyter together.

+Here is a guide for windows: [Anaconda for python and jupyter Windows](https://www.youtube.com/watch?v=WUeBzT43JyY)

+Here is a guide for MacOS: [Anaconda for python and jupyter MacOS](https://www.youtube.com/watch?v=PM60D-Pg890)

-To use Jupyter Notebooks, you need to have it installed on your local machine.
-You can install it using the following command:
+If you are experienced with python, you can install it using the following pip command:

 ```
 pip install jupyter